 On a trip interstate I visited Rhea Dempsey, a family friend who is a birth educator and counsellor.
 We talked for some time about my miscarriage.
 I felt calm, I felt rational.
 She explained that pregnant women who have previously miscarried often feel guilty about their grief for the lost child, or guilty about their happiness for the one they are carrying.
 I didn’t feel guilt about the happiness, but I did about the grief.
 I didn’t want my baby to be affected by those emotions.
 I was full of joy for the gift of this baby, but occasionally I would read, hear, or see something and the grief would flood me.
 Like turning a page in my diary and discovering a forgotten marking – ‘Baby due!’ – for the one I’d lost.

 Rhea said to me: ‘You have to give yourself permission to grieve.’
 And that hit me.
 I cried then, because she was right.
 And I wasn’t giving myself permission.
 But from that moment I did, and everything changed.
 Somehow the grief just left me.
 My baby arrived and I instantly fell madly in love with him.
 It quickly felt as if he had always been a part of our family.
 We had our three.
 And yet I have carried and loved four babies.
 For me, there will always be four.

-My hope on Pregnancy and Infant Loss Remembrance Day tomorrow is that we can begin to lift the taboo surrounding miscarriage and acknowledge all those babies we will never forget.
+My hope is that we can begin to lift the taboo surrounding miscarriage and acknowledge all those babies we will never forget.